Inferring the causal effect of journals on citations: Model and Bayesian inference

 The temporal decay is represented by $f_i(t)$, which follows the density of an exponential distribution

 We define $F_i(t) = \sum_{\tau = 0}^t f_i(t)$, so that

 For the temporal decay we assume a prior of

-See Fig.~\ref{fig:prior:decay} for a visualization of the prior for the temporal decay.
-Our prior expectation is that the decay takes about $3$ years, which corresponds roughly to the results found by \citeauthor{Wang2013}.\citet{Wang2013} This agrees also with other literature on the decay of citations.\cite{Egghe1992,Avramescu1979,Parolo2015} Note that we do not use the log-normal distribution for the decay, as used by \citeauthor{Wang2013}.\citet{Wang2013} Modelling the decay using the log-normal distribution resulted in problem of convergence, which seemed to be due to multimodality of the logarithmic decay, problematising model identifiability.
-Using a maximum likelihood approach as used by~\citet{Wang2013} may miss this multimodality.
+Our prior expectation is that the decay takes about $3$ years, which corresponds roughly to earlier results \citep{Wang2013}.
+This agrees also with other literature on the decay of citations \citep{Egghe1992,Avramescu1979,Parolo2015}.
+Note that we do not use the log-normal distribution for the decay, as used in the model on which we build \citep{Wang2013}.
+Modelling the decay using the log-normal distribution resulted in problem of convergence, which seemed to be due to multimodality of the logarithmic decay, problematizing model identifiability.
+Using a maximum likelihood approach as used in the earlier work \citep{Wang2013} may miss this multimodality.
 Using an exponential decay improved the convergence of the Bayesian sampling.
 Note that even an exponential decay can lead to an initial increase of the number of citations and later decrease, as is typical of citations.
-We show this in section~\ref{sec:model:analysis}.
+We show this in when analyzing the model in more detail in the next section.

 There is a certain degeneracy in the model for pre-publication citations that depends on our assumptions of the prior for the decay.
 If we observe few pre-publication citations, this can be due to two factors: a low decay $f_i(t)$ at that point $t$, or a low $\latcitrate_i$.
 It is therefore important to assume reasonable priors for the temporal decay.
 If we assumed that $f_i(t)$ would be mostly concentrated in the first few days, we would erroneously infer a too low $\latcitrate_i$ and a too high $\journalcitmult_{J_i}$.
 Although an exponential decay by definition only decreases, our prior expectation is that the decay is quite gradual.
 The prior on $\beta_i$ is also quite broad, allowing for substantially different decay.